Slide (musical ornament): History

 Bach also suggested the slide could have a dotted rhythm, enhancing its expressiveness.
 As quoted by Donington, Johann Joachim Quantz (1752) indicated that undotted slides belong to the French style, whereas dotted slides are appropriate to Italian style.

 Though Leopold Mozart did not use the term Schleifer in his Gründliche Violinschule (1756), his description and musical examples indicated that the slide could be used as an elaboration of and ascending or descending appoggiaturas: "It is frequently the custom to make the ascending appoggiatura from the third below, even if it should appear to flow from the neighbouring note.
 But in such cases one makes it mostly with two notes. ...
 To the passing appoggiature belong also those improvised ornamentations which I will call übersteigende and untersteigende Zwischen-Schläge [rising and falling intermediate gracenotes].
 They occur between the appoggiatura and the principal note, descending quite smoothly from the appoggiatura to the principal note."

 In his Clavierschule (1789, revised 1802), Johann Gottlob Türk understood two kinds of characters appropriate to slides: 1) those that are short, without dotted rhythm, and 2) those that are long and with dotted rhythm.
 The short slide, he said, consisted of two notes and is to be used to "increase the liveliness of a composition" and therefore needs to be played fast.
 It is often used when the melodic line ascends a fourth, although it also could be appended to notes moving in stepwise ascending motion.
 Türk indicated a preference for slides on the strong beat, citing the examples of C.P.E.
 Bach, but quotes Agricola (in Tosi's Anleitung zur Singkunst, p.
 88) that a slide could fill out a melodic gap whose final note occurs on a weak beat.

 In discussing three-note slides, Türk states that the character of the slide is wholly dependent on the mood of the music: a lively work will suggest a fast slide, and a "sorrowful" work will be the appropriate place for a slower decoration.
 He states that the three-note slide is used primarily on the strong beat.
 He explains that the dotted slide is used only in music with an "agreeable or tender character."
 He recommends playing the first note of the slide with emphasis and the following notes "softly and caressingly."
-As the first note of the slide is akin to an appogiatura (whose length always varies according to circumstances), so too should the slide be seen whose duration is variable and dependent on context.
+As the first note of the slide is akin to an appoggiatura (whose length always varies according to circumstances), so too should the slide be seen whose duration is variable and dependent on context.
 He also warned against novice keyboard players who insert too many slides into their playing.
 After a discussion on the contextual mutability of slides, Türk concludes the section on slides with the wish that composers would notate slides in regular rhythms so as to remove doubt as to their correct execution.